 Converting Implied Probability Into Moneyline Odds

-When the implied probability is above 50%, we make the following calculation.
+If it is above, we make the following calculation.

 Moneyline odds = - 300.